dedalus-ivd/ivd-ais-docker-solution/bundle-ivd/guides/single_node_deployment.md

 1. Prepare your deployment on the workstation you are using: that means that you have to put the files under a folder that is called "bundles"
 It has to look like the folder structure you see [here](https://confluence.dedalus.com/display/IAT/Docker+deployment+-+component+requirements#Dockerdeploymentcomponentrequirements-Deploymentstructure)

 2. Download the [bundle-ivd](https://github.com/dedalus-ivd/ivd-ais-docker-solution/releases/download/v1.0/bundle-ivd.zip) that will contain the network, mongo, haproxy, monitoring and the env folder.
-Unzip it into your pc under the bundles folder you prepared for the deployment
+Unzip it into your pc and then copy the content inside the bundles folder you prepared for the deployment.
+You will have: <br>
+bundles/<br>
+├── device_manager<br>
+├── ds<br>
+├── global-env<br>
+├── haproxy<br>
+├── mongo<br>
+├── monitoring<br>
+└── network<br>

 3. Download release zip file for each service product you are going to deploy and put it into the bundles folder (r4c, ds, ld....)